jeroennoten/Laravel-AdminLTE/README.md

 php artisan adminlte:install --only=auth_views
 ```

-By default, the login view contains a link to the registration and password reset views.
+By default, the provided login view contains a link to the registration and password reset views.
 If you don't want a registration or password reset form, set the `register_url` or `password_reset_url` setting to `null` on the `adminlte.php` configuration file and the respective link will not be displayed.

 #### 5.5.1 Using the Authentication Views Manually